DevOps Best Practices and KPIs

 - Rapid feedback on code quality and functionality.

-- Early identification of bugs to prevent defects from reaching production.
+- Early identification of bugs and issues to prevent defects from reaching production.

-- Test environments that mirror production to replicate real-world conditions.
+- Ensuring that testing environments mirror production to replicate real-world conditions.

 - Test Automation Framework